BU-NU-CLOUD-F19/Develop_a_containerized_plugin_for_medical_image_analysis_on_Power9/README.md

   - Cross compile x86 to PowerPC architecture

 * Release #3 (in 6 weeks)
-  - Flag that allows ChRIS to pick architecture on MOC.
+  - Flag that allows ChRIS to pick which architecture to use on MOC.